up-n-atom/8311/fragments/bce-inc-hub/determine-pon.md

 ???+ question "Common misconceptions and answers"

-    __Do the WAS-110 or X-ONU-SFPP ONTs support GPON wavelengths, specifically 1490 nm downstream and 1310 nm upstream?__
+    __Does the WAS-110 or X-ONU-SFPP ONT support GPON wavelengths (1490 nm downstream and 1310 nm upstream)?__

     :   No, the BOSA in these ONTs is calibrated exclusively for XGS-PON wavelengths: 1577 nm downstream and 1270 nm upstream.
 They use the Macom M02180 ([WAS-110]) and Macom M02181 ([X-ONU-SFPP]) laser drivers, which